ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

 {: #hcx_ordering}

 You can include the VMware HCX™ service with a new VMware vCenter Server® instance or add the service to your existing instance.

+## Considerations when you install HCX
+{: #hcx_considerations-install}

+Review the following considerations before you install HCX.

+### Requirements on the number of ESXi servers
+{: #hcx_considerations-esxi-servers}

+The HCX service mesh target cluster cannot have more than 51 VMware ESXi servers.
+HCX requires eight IP addresses in the vMotion subnet from the service mesh target cluster.
+Because of this requirement, if the number of ESXi servers exceeds 51, no IP addresses in the vMotion subnet are available for HCX.

+For existing vCenter Server with NSX-V instances, the service mesh target cluster is the default cluster.
+{: note}

+### Requirements on firewall rules
+{: #hcx_considerations-firewall}

+Before you install the HCX service, you must add a firewall rule to any existing firewalls.

+1. From the VMware Solutions console, click **Resources > vCenter Server** from the left navigation pane.
+2. In the **vCenter Server** table, click the instance to view the clusters from that instance.
+3. Click the **Infrastructure** tab and select the cluster where you want to install the HCX service.
+4. Go to the **Network interface** section on the cluster page.
+5. Collapse the **Public VLAN** option and collapse the subnet with the description that corresponds to the portable subnet of the particular cluster.
+6. Use the IP address from the Service T0 uplink2 Virtual IP address to route the traffic in the firewall rule.
+The firewall rule is required to allow all outbound HTTPS traffic so that the HCX Manager virtual appliance (HCX Manager) can register itself.
+7. After the HCX Manager installation is completed, you can remove the firewall rule.

+In addition, you must configure firewall rules to allow HCX to function properly.
+For more information, see [Port access requirements for VMware HCX](/docs/vmwaresolutions?topic=vmwaresolutions-hcx-archi-port-req#hcx-archi-port-req).

 ## Ordering HCX for a new instance
 {: #hcx_ordering-new}